TYLER-JM/barChart_repo/README.md

 * I would like to make it possible for numbers in the millions or billions to be displayed in a more readable way: 1.5M, not 1,500,000
 * allow the labels beneath the bars to be center alligned
+* allow the position and characteristics of the legend to be customized
 * improve the feature that rotates the labels beneath each bar
 * improve the responsiveness of the charts.
 Little attention has yet to be paid to this
 * lots more can be done to improve the visual appeal of the chart